Simplifying the Irish Tax Filing Experience: A UX Approach to Reducing Digital Anxiety

 The findings from the Thematic Analysis of the interview transcripts and Affinity Mapping have formed three key themes:

-Based on the research insights, users consistently struggled with the complexity of tax language, lack of step-by-step guidance, and an overwhelming user journey on Revenue’s website.
+Across both desk and user research, consistent patterns emerged around tax language complexity, lack of step-by-step guidance, and overwhelming user journeys on Revenue’s platform.
 Some expressed uncertainty and resorted to costly third-party services despite being eligible to file or claim independently.

 Guiding Question: